Why study abroad?

 Check if the country or countries you are interested in have national organisations, like UCAS in the UK, which provide information and/or advice to overseas applicants.

 Try to meet people from an overseas university before you apply to it.
-The Student World runs virtual events where you can chat online with top international universities and government agencies.
 The Fulbright Commission runs an annual USA College Day each year in September.
 Reading alumni blogs is also a great way to find out what it’s like to live and study in another country.
+Many universities also have a facility where you can live chat to current students via their site.

 Alternatives to studying a full degree abroad

-There are also UK degree courses which incorporate a study abroad year.
+Some degree courses incorporate a study abroad year.
 Look for courses on the UCAS website with year abroad in the title then ask for details at university open days or contact the study abroad offices at UK universities for further information.

 Good luck with your research!